Public Works Service Center

 • Brush Collection

-- Brush collection occurs every two weeks from Feb.
-1 to Nov.
-1. To prevent traffic accidents, please do not place brush piles in streets.
+- Brush collection occurs every two weeks from March through October To prevent traffic accidents, please do not place brush piles in streets.

 • Courtesy Boxes

 - The City's Public Service Department provides courtesy dumpsters as a free service to all city residents "two" times per year.

 • Dead Animal Pickup

 - To report a problem please call 3-1-1 or 865-215-4311.

 - Waste Connections picks up weeekly.
 Call Waste Connections at 865-522-0078.